 Avoid surprise bills by knowing what Medicare covers

-Because Medicare is so complex, seniors can end up getting blindsided by huge medical or prescription medication costs.
+Because Medicare is so complex, seniors can end up getting blindsided by huge medical or prescription medication costs when the bills arrive.

 That’s why it’s important to figure out what Medicare will cover, what counts toward the deductible, what the co-pay will be, and how much will be paid out of pocket.